Last update on 2022-02-23 / Affiliate links / Images from Amazon

 The author sounds like David McRaney, the author of You Are Not So Smart.

-Earlier, I thought that they have been written by the same author.
+Earlier, I thought that the same author had written them.

 You know, I don’t think much about the author when I buy books.